 Departments and Partners

-Bachelor of Arts (Hons.) in Linguistics is offered by the Department of Linguistics in the K.M.
+4-year UG Programs in Linguistics with multiple exit options - Certificate, Diploma, BA, BA(Hons) and BA (Research) - are offered by the Faculty of Languages (first 4 semesters) and Department of Linguistics (last 4 semesters) in the K.M.
 Institute of Hindi and Linguistics of the University.

 Motivation and Objectives